ticup/CloudTypes-paper/README.md

 > An Array is an infinite mapping from all possible values for the index types to the declared property types.
 All these infinite entries are conceptually present and their properties are initialized with the default values.
 One can either retrieve an entry explicitly by using its indexes or one can get a set of entries for which a given property is not the defaul value.

   2.1 *get(index1, index2, ...)*
-  > Returns the entry for the given indexes (if it is neither deleted, nor depends on a deleted entity).
+  > Returns the entry with given indexes (if it is neither deleted, nor depends on a deleted entity).

+        Birds.get("pigeon", "white", "male")

   2.2 *entries(propertyName)*
   > Returns a normal javascript Array of all entries for which the given property is not the default value (and for which none of the index values is either a deleted entity, nor depends on a deleted entity).

+      // return all entries for which the count isn't 0 Birds.entries("count")

   2.3 *CArrayEntry*
   > An instance of this object is returned by the get and entries methods and represents an entry in the Array with certain index values.